The digital life, and nothing but?

 ‘This is a digital futures campus.
 It is not a place you come to read books.
 It is a place to do real work on real-time digital platforms.
 You are not messing around – you are in the real world.’

 Some of this is at the heart of what we might call the knowledge world, since it extends beyond higher education.
 There is a school of thought in this world that just thinks digital: the school of MIT’s Media Labs, or of the new Salford venture.
 There are others who believe that this is all the work of devil, and that those who like digital products and processes are clearly philistines.
 The reality is probably somewhere in between.
 But the issue is more important than just a question of technology and platforms.
 It is about how we handle, disseminate and process knowledge.
 Digital technology gives us much greater choices, and I am certainly an avid user.
 But I don’t conclude from this that the world of books no longer has a use beyond aesthetically populating bookshelves.
 In the end, books are probably still the most durable source of data.
-I think.Explore posts in the same categories: higher education, technology comment below, or link to this permanent URL from your own site.
+I think.higher education, technology comment below, or link to this permanent URL from your own site.